ludocode/onramp/docs/virtual-machine.md

 All instructions can operate on all registers, but some registers have special behaviour (such as the instruction pointer and stack pointer) and others have strong conventions on their use (such as the frame pointer and program pointer.)

 - Registers `r0` through `r9` are general-purpose caller-preserved registers.
 They are used for local variables.
-Some of them have special purposes:
+Some of them have additional special purposes:

     - Registers `r0`, `r1`, `r2` and `r3` are used as the first four function and syscall arguments.